 The exploration of Rome started from next day morning.

 The day started early.
-We knew that Vatican city is one of the major attractions and there will be a long queue for the entry.
+We knew that the Vatican city is one of the major attractions and there will be a long queue for the entry.
 Therefore to save the time, we reached there before 8 o’clock.
 But still, we had to stand in a long line.
 In short, time, when I looked back, I realized, this was not really a long queue.
 We had lots and lots of people standing behind us.
 Ok, so it was worth coming early.
 We had cakes and coffee for breakfast while standing there.

 Vatican city has a tall grey wall around it.
 We were not able to see anything inside.

-At around 9 o’clock, we entered in the museum.
+At around 9 o’clock, we entered the museum.
 We could see Vatican gardens with St. Peter’s Basilica in the background.
 The museum has many rooms/sections with loads of displays which contain masterpieces of painting, sculpture and other works of art collected by the popes through the centuries.
 All the paintings and sculptures are stunning.

 The marble sculptures included busts of many famous personalities of that time, animals, birds etc. Minute details like wrinkles of clothes, facial expressions, body postures…. everything is amazing.
 They have Greek, Egyptian sculpture collections, utensils, pieces of jewelry, artifacts from early Roman periods.
-Ohh… It is truly large display.
-We spent around 5 hours in there.
+Ohh… It is truly a large display.
+We spent around 5 hours there.